dannysteenman/vscode-cdk-snippets/README.md

 * **Step 2.** Start working in your CDK project (TypeScript)
 * **Step 3.** Start adding L1 constructs in your code by using their prefix name e.g. ```l1-s3-bucket``` equals to L1 construct ```s3.CfnBucket```

+![CDK Construct Snippets example](https://raw.githubusercontent.com/dannysteenman/vscode-cdk-snippets/main/images/cdk-snippet-tutorial.gif)

-> **Note:** Once you start typing a prefix (explained in step 3), the corresponding snippet will show up in the dropdown menu.
+> **Note:** Once you start typing a prefix (explained in step 3), the corresponding snippet shows up in the dropdown menu.
 If this doesn't happen automatically, press `ctrl + space` to invoke IntelliSense and search for the prefix of the resource type that you want to add (as listed in step 3).

-![CDK Construct Snippets example](https://raw.githubusercontent.com/dannysteenman/vscode-cdk-snippets/main/images/cdk-snippet-tutorial.gif)

 ---